impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

 The leading `-` character in front of the `uses` directive means that `steps` is an array, of which the `uses:` key-value pair is the first item.

-[The docs](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsuses){:target="_blank" rel="noopener"} tell us that the `uses` directive:
+[The docs](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsuses){:target="_blank" rel="noopener" } tell us that the `uses` directive:

 > Selects an action to run as part of a step in your job.
 An action is a reusable unit of code.
 You can use an action defined in the same repository as the workflow, a public repository, or in a published Docker container image.
 >